 To change your contribution amount, log in to your account.
 From the DCP account page, select Change Monthly Contribution, Transactions.
 Your changes can take up to 30 days to go into effect (depending on your employer’s payroll cycle).
 If you separate from employment and later return to work for an employer who participates in DCP, you can reenroll anytime.
 If any payments from your account have started, they will stop.
 Estimate contributions with the DCP calculator.

 Can I continue contributing to DCP after I separate from employment?
 No, once you separate from service you can’t continue contributing to DCP.

-If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions at retirement.
+If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions.
 Taxes are not paid on this money until you withdraw it from your account.
 Maximum limits apply, and your employer must participate in DCP for you to be eligible.

-To take advantage of one-time leave cash-outs, contact DRS at 800-547-6657 at least 30 days before you separate.
+To take advantage of leave cash-outs, contact DRS at 800-547-6657 at least 30 days before you are paid your cash-out leave.
 You’ll need to have this information:

 - Number of hours you’ll be cashing out